leanprover-community/lean4game/doc/hosting.md

 # Example for hosting Lean4Game yourself

-These instructions aim to give you an exemplary manual on how to host your Theseelean4game instance, such that, others can access it via the internet.
+These instructions aim to give you an exemplary manual on how to host your lean4game instance such that others can access it via the internet.
 This manual will assume that you already have a running Linux server that uses the `apt` package manager.
-(the steps are analogous for other Linux distributions and their package managers).
+(The steps are analogous for other Linux distributions and their package managers.)

 ## Download Dependencies

-In this section we will use nginx for our server, but any other web server might be applied here.
+We will use nginx for our server, but any other web server might be applied here.
-Analogously, the same logic applies to pm2 as our choice for process management tool.
+The same logic applies to pm2 as our choice for process management tool.

 1. Install a ```nginx``` web server as reverse proxy